EvilPedia/gdsc-cybersec/README.md

 ## Task Description

-Our GDSC Tech Team accidentally left some sensitive data in their latest binary release!
+Task 1: Our GDSC Tech Team accidentally left some sensitive data in their latest binary release!
 They attempted to protect it with basic obfuscation, but we need you to evaluate how secure it really is.
 Your challenge is to recover the hidden flag.

 - **Flag Format:** `gdsc{...}`
 - **Provided File:** [Binary Release](https://drive.usercontent.google.com/u/1/uc?id=1nhqXobBM16Srbr6iiiPXCx1HAvrH274w&export=download)